From the voices of our incarcerated friends: Trust creates an environment for healing.

 CANDOR

-“I like real people.”
+“I like real people.” — Gabe, doing a life sentence

 One of our first One Parish One Prisoner participants, Diego, didn’t write his team back for months.
-What’s up with him? they wondered.
+“What’s up with him?” they wondered.
 It’s always about trust.
 Finally he admitted: he feared the team just wanted to feel good about themselves.
-Or “look good in front of their friends,” he said.
-Basically, use him.
+Or to “look good in front of their friends,” he said.
+Basically, to use him.
 They’d never thought of that.
-But they couldn’t work it through until he finally risked saying it.
+But they couldn’t work through it until he finally risked saying it.

 Conversely, there was a team with four members who didn’t write their first letter for months.
-Finally these parishioners admitted: they feared the person in prison could use something they share (a last name, an address, mentioning they have kids in tee-ball) to manipulate and hurt them later, after getting out of prison.
+Finally these parishioners admitted: they feared the person in prison could use something they shared (a last name, an address, mentioning they have kids in tee-ball) to manipulate and hurt them later, after getting out of prison.

-In both cases, it would have been much faster if either side had just put it out there in their next letter: “So I’m realizing I struggle with trust.
+In both cases, it would have been much faster if either side had just put it out there in their next letter: “I’m realizing I struggle with trust.
 I’ll be honest: I’m afraid you’re just doing this to feel better about yourselves.
 Do a good deed.
 I don’t want to feel like a project.”
 Or, “I’ve been hurt before, and those old fears are coming up again.”

 CONFIDENTIALITY